 And speaking of faith, Michelle is the author of several Christian living books, including The Repurposed and Upcycled Life: When God Turns Trash to Treasure and the multi-award-winning Classic Marriage: Staying in Love as Your Odometer Climbs.
 She has also published articles and Bible studies in places such as Focus on the Family, Christian Communicator, Chicken Soup for the Soul, Today’s Christian Living, and ChristianBibleStudies.com.

 With her husband, Phil, by her side for 33 years, they've successfully launched two sons into adulthood, which is no small feat.
 But don't worry, Michelle's got reinforcements on the estrogen team with her two wonderful daughters-in-love.
 Together, they're ready to tackle whatever life throws their way - and turn it into something beautiful.

 So if you're looking for a dose of humor and inspiration, look no further.
 And if you're lucky, she might even share some of that dark chocolate with you.

 The Rest of the Story

-- When her boys were small, Michelle spent some evenings in her woodworking shop in the basement while her husband watched the boys.
-The "solitude" of the router, table saw, and hammer were a welcome break after a long day with youngsters.
+Oh, and here's a fun fact: Michelle gave birth to her two sons on the same day within eleven minutes of the same time of day - but they're not twins.
+How?
+They were actually born two years apart.
+And when her boys were small, she would spend some evenings in her woodworking shop in the basement while her husband watched the boys.
+The "solitude" of the router, table saw, and hammer were a welcome break after a long day with the kiddos.